department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - competent: defined as of legal age and sound mind.
 - conditions: on first mention use "illness" or "injury."
 All other mentions "condition" or "conditions" is OK.
 - contamination: defined as water that was found to have toxic chemicals in it.
 (Exception: On the Camp Lejeune page, don't define this term.)
+- continuous: use "without a break" as in "without a break in service."
 - convalescence: use "rehab care."
 - court-appointed guardian: defined as a person the court decides is in charge of caring for another person who can't take care of him or herself.